 One of the more surprising benefits of cinnamon is that it is recognized for its ability to lower blood sugar levels.
 How?
 It appears that cinnamon interferes with digestive enzymes in a way that decreases the amount of glucose entering your bloodstream after a meal.
 In addition, it appears that a compound in cinnamon can mimic insulin, although it seems to act more slowly than real insulin.

 Now how is this going to improve your sex life?
-Poorly controlled blood sugar can damage blood vessels and nerves and eventually will diminish sexual response.
+Poorly controlled blood sugar can damage blood vessels and nerves and eventually can diminish sexual response.

 Research suggests that cinnamon can lower blood pressure naturally.
 While it is not clear exactly how it works, animal studies indicate that cinnamon can relax and dilate blood vessels.